 Because they’re on the bottom of your feet, plantar warts can make every step painful.
-Kyle Durfey, DPM, and Brian Hiapo, DPM, the skilled podiatrists at Arizona Foot and Ankle Medical Center in Laveen, Arizona, are here to help you finally walk without pain again.
+Kyle Durfey, DPM, and Brian Hiapo, DPM, the skilled podiatrists at Arizona Foot and Ankle Medical Center in Chandler and Laveen, Arizona, are here to help you finally walk without pain again.
 Book your appointment online or by phone today.

 Plantar warts are warts that develop on the soles of your feet.
 They're more common in children but can develop at any age.
 When plantar warts occur in groups, they're called mosaic warts.

 Plantar warts may look like a callus.
 They don't typically protrude the same way that warts on your hands can.
 Plantar warts can be nearly any color but are usually skin-colored, gray, or brown.
 You may also have tiny dark spots within the wart, which is dried blood.

 Although plantar warts are usually small to start with, they can grow much larger and may multiply into mosaic warts.
 If plantar warts are on the balls of your feet or your heels, they can cause shooting pain with every step.

 The HPV virus causes plantar warts.
 Typically, the HPV virus gets into your skin through tiny cuts or abrasions.
 Walking barefoot in moist, warm, environments like public swimming pools greatly increases the risk for plantar warts.

 It's possible that plantar warts can go away without treatment, but if you're in pain, you'd probably prefer to get fast relief instead of waiting and hoping they'll vanish on their own.
 Dr. Durfey or Dr. Hiapo can treat your plantar warts quickly and effectively in a few different ways, such as: